kamilkp/angular-vs-repeat/README.md

 ###LIMITATIONS:
 - current version only supports an Array as a right-hand-side object for `ngRepeat`
-- all rendered elements must have the same height/width
+- all rendered elements must have the same height/width or the sizes of the elements must be known up front

 ###USAGE:
 First include `vs-repeat` as a module dependency in your app.